CODEPhylo/phylospec/docs/language.md

 Real last = numbers.first         // for Vector<T>, .first has type T
 ```

-From the perspective of the object, its type parameter is *fixed upon generation*.
+From the perspective of an object, its type parameter is *fixed upon generation*.

 One might add *bounds* to a type parameter.
 However, we only ever interact with objects through generators.
 Hence, it is sufficient (and more flexible) to specify type parameter bounds there.

 #### Types can extend from another type.

 We have the luxury that we can define our type hierarchy from a purely conceptual perspective—we don't have to care (too much) about implementation details.
-A type A extends from a type B if *an object of type B is also an object of type A*.
+A type `A` extends from a type `B` if *an object of type `B` is also an object of type `A`*.
 A `PositiveReal` is also a `Real`, a `TimeTree` is also a `Tree`.

-An object can always be used in places where a supertype is required:
+An object of a subtype can always be used in places where a supertype is required:

 ```
 PositiveReal a = 10